shirshendu/fs-rover/README.md

 rbenv sudo bundle exec rails server # I use rbenv-sudo.
 If you have installed ruby and bundler as root, su into root and run bundle exec rails server
 ```

+Unicorn is recommended in production, and hence is made the default in that mode
+You can run it in development mode by
+`rbenv sudo bundle exec unicorn`

 If deploying in production mode, make sure to set your `SECRET_KEY_BASE` environment variable.
 See `config/secrets.yml`